 To join this mission click here: Mission Application Form

 A lot of infrastructure work has been completed at Shirati Hospital since 2009 by CACHA volunteers.
-A range of activities such as installing solar lights, painting the entire hospital, upgrading electrical and computer systems, providing computer training and repair, improving the sewage system, working on water issues and strategic planning have already advanced the capacity of the Shirati Hospital located on the shores of Lake Victoria.
+A range of activities such as preparing a strategic plan, installing solar lights, painting the entire hospital, upgrading electrical and computer systems, providing computer training and repair, improving the sewage system, building a water storage tank, adding a water purification system, and building an ICU have already advanced the capacity of the Shirati Hospital located on the shores of Lake Victoria.
+A new technical secondary school is being built.

-We are still looking for a few volunteer workers to join us!
+We are still looking for volunteers to join us!

-If you cannot come along, please consider donating to the supplies we will need to buy for the ICU project ($40,000) and the water treatment unit ($10,000).
+If you cannot come along, please consider donating to the supplies we will need to buy for the Laboratory project ($30,000).

 Shirati KMT Hospital, Tanzania